Overview

 RECAPITALIZATION Fact Sheet

-CG-92, the Director of Acquisition Services, is responsible for supporting all aspects of the acquisition enterprise including: new program starts, cost estimation, risk assessment and management, financial management, corporate outreach, and acquisition workforce training and certification.
-CG-92 also provides acquisition resource management, strategic planning and communication services, and oversees the Research, Development Test & Evaluation Program and the Foreign Military Sales Program.
+The Director of Domain and Integrated Services, is responsible for supporting all aspects of the Systems Integration enterprise, including new program starts, cost estimation, risk assessment and management, financial management, corporate outreach, and acquisition workforce training and certification.
+The office also provides acquisition resource management, strategic planning and communication services, and oversees the Research, Development Test & Evaluation Program and the Foreign Military Sales Program.